Synchronization Channel

 When mobile turns on after getting FCCH it waits for getting SCCH which is to synchronise mobile's oscillator frequency with the frequency of the Base channel.

 The burst structure of the SCH is defined in GSM specification 05.03 section 4.7.

 The encoding of the frame clock is defined in GSM specification 04.08 section 9.1.30.

-The TDMA multiplexing pattern of the SCH is defined in GSM specification 05.02 clause 7 table 3.
+The TDMA multiplexing pattern of the SCH is defined in GSM specification 05.02 section 7 table 3.

 The GSM Synchronization Burst Contains a Training Sequence of 64 bits that is used to facilitate synchronization.